 Another important reason to get travel insurance when you travel anywhere is to ensure that you are covered for any illnesses or accidents you may experience while traveling.
 These problems can happen anywhere but may be more common in certain countries like Costa Rica.

 The reasons for this are common sense.
 In Costa Rica, there are many insects and wild animals, and adventure sports are common activities for tourists in this part of the world.

 Costa Rica offers excellent medical care for its citizens and visitors, but no one wants to return home after a wonderful trip with a massive medical bill.

-- 1. World Nomads – Great for Digital Nomads
+- 1. SafetyWing – Great for Health Insurance and Remote Workers

 - 2. RoamRight – Two Great Plans Plus Add-Ons

 - 3. Insured Nomads – Simple Insurance for All Types of Travelers